 Way long ago, I was a teacher and did that for a while.
 Then over the last fourteen years, I’ve been in the marketing space, so everything from building and coding websites to optimizing with search engine optimization and SEM to building community and brands and the full, integrated approach to marketing a company.

-All of those layers have brought us to where we are now which is primarily teaching companies how to use these concepts, frameworks, and the processes that we’ve tested and know really work to grow their companies.
-We do this to ultimately help businesses in the digital age compete, contend, and build really great, meaningful and sustainable businesses.
+All of those layers have brought us to where we are now, primarily teaching companies how to use these concepts, frameworks, and the processes that we’ve tested and know really work to grow their companies.
+We do this to ultimately help businesses in the digital age compete, contend, and build really great, meaningful, and sustainable businesses.

-Around the time I started having my family, I just realized that if I was taking that time away from my kids that I really needed to make it count.
-I’ve built a business around something that has been very meaningful to me and for my employees.
+Around the time I started having my family, I just realized that if I was taking that time away from my kids, I really needed to make it count.
+I’ve built a business around something significant to me and for my employees.
 We started by helping companies be better.
-I started getting in the conversation about community many years back.
-When many marketers were talking about how to rank #1 in Google, I was talking a lot about the benefit of community and of businesses building a community to help their companies.
-What I didn’t realize at the time, but unfolded many years later, was that purpose was really at the heart of all of that: helping companies to understand how you bring people together through purpose and drive the organization’s growth.
+I started getting into the conversation about community many years back.
+When many marketers were talking about how to rank #1 in Google, I talked a lot about the benefit of the community and businesses building a community to help their companies.
+What I didn’t realize at the time, but unfolded many years later, was that purpose was really at the heart of all of that: helping companies understand how you bring people together through purpose and drive the organization’s growth.

-Because there is so much that has changed.
-The world isn’t the same.
+Because there is so much that has changed, the world isn’t the same.
 Businesses aren’t the same, and the way the business community works.
 Customers are not the same.
 So, we cannot expect marketing to be the same.
 Mainly we’re looking at consumers now.
-We expect authentic and very real and human experiences.
-And not only that but employees are looking for more meaning in their work just like I was many years ago.
+We expect authentic and authentic and human experiences.
+And not only that, but employees are looking for more meaning in their work just like I was many years ago.

 It really comes down to the fact that it’s not about what your company sells or solves anymore, and certainly, you need to be incredibly stellar at what you sell and what you make, but it’s about who your business is.
 And really, it’s about the three components of purpose, people, and promise, and having those pieces work together for any given company so that they can reap all the benefits that purpose brings, like, customer acquisition and retention, customer connection, and employee satisfaction.

-Most companies are pushing their product and their services rather than really leading from what their business is here to do and bridging that gap between the purpose of the company and the people that are in line with that.
-So, when the conversation is about the product, there isn’t much of a conversation to be had.
+Most companies are pushing their product and their services rather than really leading from what their business is here to do and bridging that gap between the purpose of the company and the people in line with that.
+So, when the conversation is about the product, there isn’t much of a conversation.

 Let’s say we’re just talking about Dove.
 They sell soap.
-But ultimately their aim is to help women feel good about their bodies.
+But ultimately, they aim to help women feel good about their bodies.
 So, it’s the intersection of those things (selling soap and helping women feel good about their bodies); the cultural relevancy of attacking an issue like women’s self-image and body image and wanting actually to help solve that problem in our world is what has given Dove such incredible growth in their organization.

-When the conversation shifts from being about the product to being about purpose it becomes something else entirely that drives growth because it’s the word of mouth that companies are looking for.
-And that doesn’t come through talking about a product; it originates from the connection that they have with the shared values and wanting to do something bigger.
+When the conversation shifts from being about the product to being about the purpose, it becomes something else that drives growth because it’s the word of mouth that companies are looking for.
+And that doesn’t come through talking about a product; it originates from the connection they have with the shared values and wanting to do something bigger.
 Not to say that they don’t generate significant profits from this path; it’s just a different way to it.

-Purpose is becoming more of a trendy topic; you see it everywhere and I think that’s the biggest disconnect.
-Companies think that, on the outside, if they market with purpose, they’re good; they’re safe.
+The purpose is becoming more of a trendy topic; you see it everywhere, and I think that’s the biggest disconnect.
+Companies think that, on the outside, if the market with purpose, they’re good; they’re safe.
 And maybe many companies are doing that.
-But if then the experience with your business is not real all the way to the core, then that’s where you’re going to have significant problems (think about recent events with companies like Uber, United, and Pepsi’s commercial fail).
+But if then the experience with your business is not really all the way to the core, then that’s where you’re going to have significant problems (think about recent events with companies like Uber, United, and Pepsi’s commercial fail).

-Ultimately, in the day-to-day, companies want to know how do we achieve growth and how do we continue to acquire customers?
+Ultimately, in the day-to-day, companies want to know how do we achieve growth and how we continue to acquire customers?
 How do we keep our customers?
-When your business is not looking at how to build a deeper connection with that customer (which comes from purpose and empathy as we’ve talked about) there is no connection.
+When your business is not looking at building a deeper connection with that customer (which comes from purpose and empathy, as we’ve talked about), there is no connection.
 When you have no connection, you have no customers.

-It’s really in applying the purpose to the day-to-day of the organization and understanding that it’s not just some visionary thing, but it’s about identifying your purpose and then making it relevant to your customers.
+It’s really in applying the purpose to the organization’s day-to-day and understanding that it’s not just some visionary thing.
+Still, it’s about identifying your purpose and then making it relevant to your customers.
 It’s helping your teams understand what purpose is or isn’t.
-Many companies think it’s a PR approach or it’s a tag line, or it’s a mission or value statement.
+Many companies think it’s a PR approach or it’s a tagline, or it’s a mission or value statement.
 And that’s all great, but when it comes down to it, the purpose is really what does that mean to your customer who needs your product and wants to connect more deeply with your company?

 Think about Patagonia: they’re selling a stellar product, but they’re also going deeper to say, “We are going to pioneer technology to make better clothing.
 And we’re going to reduce the impact of that on the environment.
 Then we’re going to give this technology to our competitors because if they have it, then we’re making a larger impact altogether.”

 Companies need a purpose.
-Because they need to keep their employees; they need purpose to keep their customers, and ultimately there’s something bigger that their businesses are here to do, and it’s not an altruistic path.
-It’s a road to profit, it’s just, again, a different way of getting there.
+Because they need to keep their employees, they need a purpose to keep their customers, and ultimately there’s something bigger than their businesses are here to do, and it’s not an altruistic path.
+It’s a road to profit.
+It’s just, again, a different way of getting there.

-Definitely.
-One of the biggest things that we see is that companies lack the customer connection and, apparently, the connection to their purpose and any type of authentic or personal or empathetic connection to their customer.
-Because they’re using data to make decisions (which they have a copious amount of) some companies just don’t know what to do with it anymore.
-Success is not in just analyzing your customer data or your audience data or the psychographic data that you get
+Definitely, one of the biggest things that we see is that companies lack the customer connection and, apparently, the connection to their purpose and any type of authentic or personal or empathetic connection to their customer.
+Because they’re using data to make decisions (which they have a copious amount of), some companies don’t know what to do with it anymore.
+Success is not just analyzing your customer data or your audience data, or the psychographic data you get.

-Success is not in just analyzing your customer data or your audience data or the psychographic data that you get on your customers.
-It’s participating in one-to-one interviews with them to understand their behavior truly and, more accurately; knowing what they’re thinking and feeling.
-Because when you just get that digital data about your customer, it gives you some very quantitative benchmarks about the profile of these people, but it doesn’t tell you what they’re afraid of; it doesn’t say what they’re struggling with right now at this point in their lives.
+Success is not just analyzing your customer data or your audience data, or the psychographic data you get on your customers.
+It’s participating in one-to-one interviews to understand their behavior truly and, more accurately, knowing what they’re thinking and feeling.
+Because when you get that digital data about your customer, it gives you some very quantitative benchmarks about the profile of these people, but it doesn’t tell you what they’re afraid of; it doesn’t say what they’re struggling with right now at this point in their lives.

 Connecting with your customers on that one-to-one basis obviously opens up a huge conversation for understanding and empathizing with where they’re coming from.
 But then, by understanding that thinking and feeling, you can then shape your entire content strategy based on removing those roadblocks.
 And that is something I think ties into many things, in addition to purpose and empathy.

 Mack: You and I talk about this a lot with technology, and how everybody thinks that technology is a magic pill; they believe that there must be a tool or piece of technology or software that is going to help them build their customer base faster.
-The fact of the matter is that technology is part of the root of the problem in which companies need a purpose; they need empathy because they’re trying to solve these much deeper connection issues with their customers by using technology instead of speaking with their clients.
+The fact of the matter is that technology is part of the root of the problem.
+Companies need a purpose; they need empathy because they’re trying to solve these much deeper connection issues with their customers by using technology instead of speaking with their clients.
 Tools and technology can’t help you do that.

-So, I think the companies that understand how to use technology wisely need to be able to use these tools at a certain level, even just to do a bunch of the heavy lifting and dirty work that we couldn’t take part in many years ago.
-But success is in taking that data and pairing it with the one-to-one participation in the flesh with these people to understand who they are, what they need really, and to help them get their roadblocks removed.
+So, I think the companies that understand how to use technology wisely need to be able to use these tools at a certain level, even to do a bunch of the heavy lifting and dirty work that we couldn’t take part in many years ago.
+But success is in taking that data and pairing it with the one-to-one participation in the flesh with these people to understand who they are, what they really need, and help them get their roadblocks removed.

-Mack: There are four steps that would really help them understand “how do we even approach this conversation?”
+Mack: Four steps would really help them understand “how do we even approach this conversation?”
 There are so many things that must be in line: strategy, leadership, and obviously, your product or service.
 But purpose greatly enhances the opportunity for success, especially in the digital age, especially regarding competitive advantages.

 We talked a little bit about Dove.
 Their purpose is not to sell soap: their purpose is to help women feel better about their bodies.
 So that’s a big difference there.

-It’s kind of like understanding the difference between just a mission and the product that you’re selling and actually making the conversation about purpose.
+It’s like understanding the difference between just a mission and the product you’re selling and actually making the conversation about purpose.
 So, start there.
-If you’re at a loss as to how to do that, there are lots of resources online.
+If you’re at a loss as to how to do that, there are many resources online.
 And that is how you find your purpose.
 It’s not easy to do, but it’s certainly a place that will make you extremely relevant in your customer’s lives.

-So, now I’m getting specific to sales, marketing, customer experience and those teams in your organization and understanding how to do this by talking to your customers.
-Just as I mentioned earlier, you definitely want to be looking at the customer data that you can collect digitally.
+So, now I’m getting specific to sales, marketing, customer experience, and those teams in your organization and understanding how to do this by talking to your customers.
+As I mentioned earlier, you definitely want to be looking at the customer data you can collect digitally.
 Understand the audience data, the demographic data, psychographic data that you get.
 But that is typically where companies stop.

 The third step in getting purpose really well integrated into your organization is connecting your team’s purpose to your organization’s purpose.
 Ultimately, you have to know the purpose of your organization in its entirety to really understand why your organization, as a whole, exists beyond making money?

-With your team: understand what role they play in achieving that purpose so that they can apply that more specifically to their day-to-day.
-That can go a really long way toward efficiency, output and morale, especially when your team is pushing hard and days are getting long.
+With your team: understand what role they play in achieving that purpose to apply that more specifically to their day-to-day.
+That can go a really long way toward efficiency, output, and morale, especially when your team is pushing hard and days are getting longer.
 The meaning side of that really matters to them.

 This very much directly applies to your sales and marketing and customer experiences team.
 They’re the most outwardly-facing, and they have the biggest responsibility in making sure that what is happening inside of your organization is also being effectively communicated outside, so customers know you’re not a façade; that purpose is not a veneer and that it’s truly how you operate inside and out.